Blog

 Self-soothing.
 The therapeutic effects of contemplative practices, such as pranayama yoga, for example, are well-known.
 Exercises centered on controlled breathing—whether yoga, meditation, or singing—trigger mechanisms that lower sympathetic responses within minutes while supporting nervous system balance when practiced over time [8].

-How does neuroception affect social engagement?
+How does neuroception affect social engagement

 The concept of a ‘gut feeling’ exactly describes how neuroception affects our thoughts.
 Our gut physically carries a network of neurons called the enteric nervous system.
 The autonomic nervous system works together to subconsciously notice any changes in our surroundings that may come across as a threat to us.
 When we have that ‘gut feeling' detecting threat, that something not being quite right, our neuroception is at work.